Frikster/Frikster.github.io/_includes/portfolio/experience.md

 ### Research Assistant (2014 - 2016)

 - Generated quality reports through data mining and statistical analysis using R and URP-ShinyApp to be used at conferences.
 Statistical techniques included power analysis and rasch models.

 # University of British Columbia

+{:.date}
+2015 - 2017

+## Research Assistant
+- Designed and developed a user-friendly standalone cross-platform pyqt4/pyqtgraph (Python GUI frameworks) application for automating and standardizing the analysis pipeline and visualization output required in TH Murphy's laboratory, thereby making it easier for researchers without a background in programming to conduct their analysis.
+Application continues to be used regularly by three researchers, one who has used it extensively for seven months and continues to use it daily.
+- Developed Python scripts for automated neurophotonic data collection using Raspberry Pi coupled with the online data analytics tool Plotly and Bokeh for data visualization and lab reports.
+Provided evidence against a common assumption that the relationship between neurophotonic signal and light intensity is linear.
+- Implemented and helped optimize the upload functionality of a neurophysiology data analytics website <a href="http://www.spikesortingtest.com/" target="_blank">SpikeSortingTest</a> using the Python web framework Django.

+# University of British Columbia